lichao-sun/Mora/README.md

 # Mora: More like a Sora, Personalized Video Generation with Your Own Design

-Mora: Enabling Generalist Video Generation via A Multi-Agent Framework

 ## News

-🚀️ Mar 18: Our paper is released!
+🚀️ Mar 18: Our paper "Mora: Enabling Generalist Video Generation via A Multi-Agent Framework" is released!

 ## Demo
 <p align="left">